-Home - Desserts - Cherry Olive Oil Bundt Cake
+Home - Desserts - Fresh Cherry Bundt Cake

 This post may contain affiliate links.
 Please read my disclosure policy.

-An easy olive oil cake you can mix in a bowl (no mixer), filled with fresh cherries.
+An easy olive oil-based cherry bundt cake you can mix in a bowl (no mixer needed), filled with fresh cherries.
 Make this not-too-sweet cake for a simple, elegant dessert.

-An overhead photo of a cake with white icing and fresh cherries on top.
+An overhead view of a cake with white icing and fresh cherries on top.

-In the spirit of less is more – especially when it comes to making a homemade cake – I give you a recipe for cherry-studded olive oil cake, baked in a good old-fashioned bundt pan.
+In the spirit of less is more (especially when it comes to making homemade cakes) I’m happy to share my recipe for cherry-studded cake, baked in an old-fashioned bundt pan.

 Cakes made with oil are a staple of Mediterranean kitchens, places where olives grow happily (and I imagine the people do, too).